FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_regularExpressions/_index.md

 -   `*a*` – matches file names which include any sequence of characters, which include the letter "a".
 -   `\*dir` – matches path names that include the string "dir".

-The following topics describe the components of <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> regular expressions:
+The following topics describe the components of {{< SecureTransport/componentshortname  >}} regular expressions:

 -   <a href="r_st_regularexpressioncharacters" class="MCXref xref">Regular expression characters</a>
 -   <a href="r_st_regularexpressiongeneralcharacterclasses" class="MCXref xref">General character classes</a>